Mjz86/c_colon/README.md

 a registers who's observed values before the call might be different after the call , in at least one code path.

+- dynamic function contract tracking: any dyncontract function who's adresss is captured for dynamic calls must have a pointer-sized function pointer before the function's code itself. this function pointer is the contract checked F pointer , it points to the contract handler, the contact handler checkes the pre or post conditions of a function, based on an implicit  in argument  that contains:
+0. check the pre vs check the post bit.
+1. expected contact violation semantic of caller.

 - more explanation:

 this set grows linearly until the registers load is too high , then for these registers , the caller stores them to stack and pops back after return from calle, this makes sure there is minimal stack usage,